What is Cost Tracing – Meaning, Purpose and Challenges

 In order to do this, we need to determine the cost centre that is related to the product.
 Once this has been done, we should be able to make cost comparisons between them.
 Cost tracing should be used when an estimate of an activity is required.
 Cost tracing is often performed after cost estimation.

+Cost tracing refers to the assignment of accumulated costs that have a direct relationship to a particular cost object.
 It is worth noting that cost assignment is a general term for assigning costs, whether direct or indirect, to a cost object.
 On the other hand, cost tracing is a specific term for assigning direct costs.

 Sometimes management has to decide if it is economically feasible to determine if a cost is direct or indirect.
 It is because the expense of tracing the cost to a cost object may be greater than the benefit of having an accurate value for that cost object.